Encode42/.github/SECURITY.md

 Backports will not be officially created or endorsed, as it is always advised to use our latest version.

 ## Reporting a Vulnerability
-For any vulnerability, you may use GitHub's private vulnerability reporting found in the security tab of the repository.
+For any vulnerability, you may use GitHub's private vulnerability reporting found in the security tab of the repository. (if enabled)

-However, if you would not like to use this method, you may:
+However, if this method does not work, you may:
 - (If the vulnerability is minor), create a new issue on the repository.
 - (If the vulnerability is minor), send a message in the repository's support method.
 - Privately message the repository members.